vaddina/cnn-text-classification-tf/README.md

 &ensp; &ensp; &ensp; &ensp; &ensp; Tensorflow's built-in *`VocabularyProcessor`* can also be used but it won't detect emojis 😭😭 which I felt were important for Sentiment Analysis.
 If you don't care about them, you can opt for the latter method (*not implemented*). *Also note* that inorder to exploit the former technique, embeddings for the emojis should also be given by *Word2Vec / Glove etc.* models.

 * **Batch Processing of input data**
-  * Data is stored in HDFS file system.
+  * Data is stored in HDF5 file system.
 So easy and efficient to retrieve in batches.

 * **Added *Softmax* to output class probabilities while prediction**